wwaaijer/space-traders-sdk/README.md

 # Space Traders SDK

-This is a JavaScript/TypeScript SDK for the [Space Traders API](https://spacetraders.io/), a game made for (aspiring) software developers.
+A JavaScript/TypeScript SDK for the [Space Traders API](https://spacetraders.io/), a game build for (aspiring) software developers.
-Just by performing HTTP requests you can trade goods, mine resources, and explore with your own fleet of space ships.
+Simply use HTTP requests to trade goods, mine resources, and explore the universe with your own fleet of spaceships.

+**Features**

+* Complete and fully typed
+* Simple and lightweight

 **But there are already a bunch of SDKs out there, why another one?**

-This packages tries to provide a better developer experience than the OpenAPI Generator generated ones already out there.
+This package focuses on improving the developer experience compared to existing SDKs.
+Most other packages are generated automatically using the OpenAPI Generator CLI, which can lead to less user-friendly interfaces.
-Although this SDK is also generated from the OpenAPI spec, it is using [openapi-typescript](https://github.com/openapi-ts/openapi-typescript), only to generate types.
+While this SDK also uses the OpenAPI spec, it only relies on [openapi-typescript](https://github.com/openapi-ts/openapi-typescript) to generate types.
-There is a custom script which generates the SDK code itself, referencing those generated types.
+A custom script generates the SDK code itself.
-This provides a simple, lightweight SDK that feels more handmade and is easy to keep in sync with Space Traders API changes.
+This approach results in a simpler, more lightweight SDK that’s still easy to maintain and keep aligned with future changes to the Space Traders API.

 ## Installation